Scaling DAQIS at Nuvia a.s.

 Remote Work & Infrastructure

 Remote work wasn’t restricted because of a lack of trust, but because the infrastructure wasn’t ready.
-Some systems were part of critical infrastructure and had to stay isolated.
+Some systems were part of critical infrastructure and had to stay isolated1.

-This change wasn’t just about “working from home”—it was a practical upgrade to our architecture that later allowed other teams to work in a hybrid model.
+This change wasn’t just about “working from home”—it was a practical upgrade to our architecture that later allowed other teams to work in a hybrid model2.

 Organizing the Team (FE/BE Split)